dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 A core component of ICP is the protocol's advanced cryptographic mechanisms, which are collectively referred to as chain-key cryptography.
 Chain-key cryptographic methods provide the ability for ICP to achieve functionalities and scalability that other networks can't.

-Chain-key cryptography uses a threshold signature schemes, which uses a secret signing key in a threshold signature scheme that is distributed across all replicas in a subnet.
+Chain-key cryptography uses a secret signing key in a [threshold signature scheme](/how-it-works/chain-key-technology) that is distributed across all replicas in a subnet.

 Chain-key cryptography enables the following functionalities:

-- Content received from the Internet Computer can be verified through validating a signature, without needing to sync the entire network.
+- Content received from the Internet Computer can be verified through validating a signature without needing to sync the entire network.

 - New subnets and nodes can be added to the network autonomously.
 Faulty nodes can be recovered autonomously as well.

-- Pseudo-randomness through chain-key cryptography can be used by canisters that require randomness.
+- Pseudo-randomness through chain-key cryptography can be used within dapps that require randomness.

 - Transactions that are targeted at other blockchain networks can be computed fully on-chain, allowing for integrations with chains such as Bitcoin and Ethereum.